0xAJ2K/0xAJ2K.github.io/_posts/2021-03-22-Stack-Based-Buffer-Overflow-on-Brainpan.md

 # Crashing

-Firstly, open the brainpan binary and set it running in Immunity.
+Firstly, open the brainpan executable and set it running in Immunity.

 Second, connect to brainpan on its port (9999) using nc from your attacking machine and send a small amount of data.